dalaing/behaviors-and-events/blog/drafts/echo.md

 It is for converting a common input to a parametised output.

-We have the opposite problem here.
-We want to convert a parametised input to a common output.
+We have the opposite problem here - we want to convert a parametised input to a common output.

 So we'll write a typeclass:
 ```haskell